kingsleyudenewu/voguepay-laravel/README.md

 <pre>composer require kingsley/voguepay-laravel</pre>
 </div>

-Once Laravel Paystack is installed, you need to register the service provider.
+Once Voguepay Laravel is installed, you need to register the service provider.
 Open up config/app.php and add the following to the <code>providers</code>.

 <p>
   <blockquote>